Complete convergence theorem for a two-level contact process: Block construction and proof of Theorem 1

-\begin{proof} As in one of the previous lemmas, we bound the probability of extinction from below conditioned on $P^A$ where $A \subset (-L, L) ^ d$, and $ |_LB_T|+N(L,T)\leq k$.
-For all sites in $ _LB_T $, we want the death of the animal on the site before any birth of fleas to a neighbor site, and then the death of fleas before any animal births onto this site.
+\begin{proof} As in Lemma \ref{block_2}, we bound the probability of extinction from below, given $A \subset (-L, L) ^ d$, and $ |_LB_T|+N(L,T)\leq k$.
+For all sites in $ _LB_T $, we want the death of the animal on the site before any birth of fleas to a neighboring site, and then the death of fleas before any animal births onto this site.
 For different sites in $_LB_T$, these events are mutually independent.

 For the $N(L, T)$ space-time points on the side of the space-time box, we want to avoid them giving birth to any neighboring sites in the nontruncated process.
 The total length of intervals where these sites are occupied by fleas is no more than $2N(L, T)$.
 So the probability that no birth of fleas occurs along these intervals can be bounded from below using $N(L, T)$.
 To sum up, the conditional extinction probability can be bounded from below by a number which only depends on $ k $.